AdobeDocs/photoshop-api-docs/README.md

 - Request thumbnail previews of all renderable layers
 - Convert between any of the supported filetypes (PSD, JPEG, TIFF, PNG)

-# How to use the API's
+# How to use the APIs

 ## /documentManifest (Retrieving a PSD manifest)